 Over the past decade, Energy Use Intensity has become the standard metric for measuring a building’s overall energy efficiency.
 A building’s EUI allows an apples-to-apples comparison to the EUIs of other buildings in its class.
 Project teams use EUI modeling to help them make choices between various energy-efficiency measures.
 Certification programs use EUIs to evaluate energy performance.

 A simple formula calculates EUI: Divide energy consumed over the course of a year (expressed as 1,000 British thermal units or gigajoules) by the building’s floor area.
 One tricky step involves converting different energy sources into BTUs or GJs.
-For example, it takes 10,000 therms of natural gas to produce a BTU, while every kilowatt-hour of electricity must be multiplied by 3,412 to create a BTU equivalent.
+For example, it takeui roadmap updatedes 100,000 British thermal units to create a therm, while every kilowatt-hour of electricity must be multiplied by 3,412 to create a BTU equivalent.

 Site EUI vs. Source EUI: The lower the EUI, the more efficient the building.
 But there’s a difference between “site EUI” (based on energy used onsite) and “source EUI” (which includes energy used to produce and transmit the any energy that comes from offsite).
 The EPA recommends using Source EUI, but it can be difficult to determine the Source EUI for particular buildings.